osilander/203.311/Week6/Week6.md

 cat nCoV-2019.reference.fasta | bcftools consensus my_variants.q150.vcf.gz > mylocation.fasta
 ```

+Do this for both of your variant call files to create two new genomes.

 Now we can align these genomes and perform phylogentic inference.

 ### Wait are we forgetting something?